Teaching Experience

 Thank you for all the dedication and willingness to help us.
 I think I can speak for all that you sincerely wanted us to do well.
 I aspire to be as bad-*ss as you one day.

-My First Time Teaching as a Professor in the Department of Bioengineering at Northeastern University
+My First Time Teaching as a Professor at Northeastern University

 Walking in the first day and finding out that professor Minkara was blind I was a little nervous about the class.
 These notions were SO WRONG.
 Professor Minkara is one of the most intelligent professors I have ever had.
 She really knows her material and is an outstanding teacher.
 I had an incredible experience in this course- I am very sad that it ended early but am grateful for the opportunity to learn from her!